Description

 ![]() |

-Lilacs are easy to care for.
-They are medium sized which makes them nice for cuddling : ) In the summertime when they molt they should be brushed to remove the shedding fur but other then that, they don't require much grooming.
-The only special care that I would mention for lilacs (and this is true of many breeds) is if their pen is outside where the sun can shine on them, even if it shines on them only in the afternoon for about an hour, they can get sunburned fur.
-The best prevention of this is to keep the pen covered whenever the sun shines in or their beautiful purple fur will turn a brownish color little by little.
+Lilac fur is very sensitive to direct sunlight.
+If their pen is outside where the sun can shine on them, even if it shines on them only in the afternoon for about an hour a day, they can get sunburned fur.
+The best prevention of this is either to move the pen to an area of complete shade or to keep the pen covered whenever the sun shines in or their beautiful purple fur will turn a brownish color little by little.
 Even if the rabbit has a section of shade to go in all the time, the sunny section should still be covered.
-The lilac will eventually shed out the sunburned fur but the new fur will become sunburned if you aren't careful to keep the pens covered.
+The Lilac will eventually shed out the sunburned fur but the new fur will become sunburned if you aren't careful to keep the pens covered.